dimvic/yii-yin/README.md

 * POST /{resource}

 ## Usage
-Clone the repository in a directory inside `Yii::app()->modulePath` (default: `protected/modules`), for example `protected/modules/api`, then include the module in the application config file and you have a fully functioning jsonApi web service.
+Clone the repository in a directory inside `Yii::app()->modulePath` (default: `protected/modules`), for example `protected/modules/api`, configure the module and you have a fully functional web service!

 I like to believe configuration is self-explanatory:
 ```php